 Dan W. Hogan

-Chief Executive Officer, Capstar Bank
+President and Chief Operating Officer, Capstar Bank

 Dan W. Hogan is Chief Executive Officer for CapStar Bank.
 Dan began his career in 1985 as a Management Trainee with National Bank of Commerce in Memphis, Tennessee.
 He held numerous key leadership positions at NBC in retail and commercial banking with his final position being Regional President when the company was sold to SunTrust in 2004.